-LPR which stands for Laryngopharyngeal Reflux or as it’s sometimes known as silent reflux is a condition where acid comes up from the stomach and burns/damages the throat and larynx area.
-There are a host of symptoms, but the main issues revolve around problems with the throat, but issues can arise with the sinuses, ears and other digestive issues too.
+LPR which stands for Laryngopharyngeal Reflux or as it’s sometimes known as silent reflux is a condition where stomach contents come up from the stomach and damage the throat and larynx area.
+The main culprit behind this damage is pepsin – a digestive enzyme that causes inflammation and tissue injury when it reaches the throat, even in weakly acidic or non-acidic conditions.

 LPR Causes